ajdamico/asdfree/README.md

 * fully-commented, easy-to-modify examples of how to load, clean, configure, and analyze the most current data sets available.

+Massive FTP Download Automation

+* no-changes-necessary programs to download every microdata file from every survey year available as R data files on your local computer.

 Replication Scripts

 * match published numbers exactly to show that R produces the same results as other statistical languages.